pytest-dev/pytest-rerunfailures/README.rst

-pytest-cleanrerun
+pytest-rerunfailures
 ====================

-pytest-cleanrerun is a plugin for `py.test <http://pytest.org>`_ that re-runs tests to eliminate intermittent failures with failed tests related fixture invalidation.
+pytest-rerunfailures is a plugin for `py.test <http://pytest.org>`_ that re-runs tests to eliminate intermittent failures with failed tests related fixture invalidation.
 Added all scoped fixtures invalidation for current test item in case of test failure before rerun occurs.
 Plugin able to track all related fixtures: direct injects, autouse, usefixture mark.